 Image source: CertainTeed

-CertainTeed’s only brand line of strip or 3-tab shingles are the XT 25.
+CertainTeed’s only brand line of strip or 3-tab shingles is the XT 25.
 The XT 25 is made from a single layer of asphalt, making it a more cost-effective option and easy to install.
 These roofing shingles are best for smaller, more inexpensive homes or for replacing old shingles.

 XT 25 - Though the XT 25 is resistant to fire and features a 10-year warranty for algae damage, it does not hold up well in strong winds.
 The XT 25 shingles have been known to blow off with high winds.
 The limited warranty only covers winds up to 60 MPH for five years.
 But if you’re on a tight budget and live in a more stable climate, the XT 25 shingles are a solid option.
 These shingles are available in nine colors, cost about $80 per square on average, and have a lifespan of 10-15 years.